kingluddite/web-dev-notes/backend/node/004n-wes-bos-node/04-control-flow/04a-create-edit-flow-stores.md

 This means we have the data from our specific store we clicked on

-## res.json(store) and `Can't set headers after they are sent` Error
+## res.json(store) and potential errors
+* `Can't set headers after they are sent` Error
-Many times we'll use `res.json(object)` to see what our object looks like in the browser but if you forget to take it when you are testing it and you try to render something after it you will get an error like this
+* Many times we'll use `res.json(object)` to see what our object looks like in the browser
+* But if you forget to take it out when you are testing it and you try to render something after it you will get an error like this

 ![header sent already error](https://i.imgur.com/BWehHxx.png)

+## Git
+* Save
+* Commit
+* Checkout master
+* Merge branch into master
+* Push master to github